 VA stood for

-The service supplemented the army medical service of the Territorial Force.
+The Red Cross derived organisation that supplemented the army medical service of the Territorial Force.

 Some of the VA Hospitals in Exeter: